-The Lisa Office System 1.0 (Lisa OS 1.0) is an operating system based on a graphical interface and was developed by Apple in 1983 especially for the Apple Lisa computer.
+The Lisa Office System 1.0 (Lisa OS 1.0) is an operating system based on a graphical interface and was developed by Apple in 1983, especially for the Apple Lisa computer.
 Lisa OS 1.0 has been publicly released on January 16, 1983, and was based in part on elements from the Apple Sophisticated Operating System which was released for Apple III.

 Lisa OS 1.0 is a disk operating system that also organizes its files in hierarchical directories, as do UNIX workstations of the time which were the main competition to Lisa in terms of price and hardware.
 Filesystem directories correspond to GUI folders, as with previous Xerox PARC computers from which Lisa borrowed heavily.

-Today Lisa Office System 1.0 is 41 years old!
+Today Lisa Office System 1.0 is 42 years old!

-Lisa Office System 1.0 – General information
+Lisa Office System 1.0 General Information

-|Introduced||January 16, 1983|
+|Released||January 16, 1983|

 |Discontinued||April 24, 1984|

 |System Requirements||Apple Lisa|